You've Got to Laugh

-You've Got to Laugh is the seventh studio album by Nik Kershaw, released on 26 October 2006 under his own record label.
+You've Got to Laugh is the seventh studio album by the English singer Nik Kershaw, released on 26 October 2006 under his own record label.
 Initially, the album was only available for purchase online via his web site through his own studio, Shorthouse Records.
 The album is currently available for digital download via iTunes or eMusic, as well as other music streaming services such as Spotify.

 In a 2008 interview, Kershaw spoke of the album.
 "You've Got to Laugh took about five years to get together.
 That wasn't intense recording, obviously.
 I just waited until I'd got enough tracks and that was the time to release it.
 Had it not been for my girlfriend, it probably wouldn't have been released at all.
 The songs are all about my own experiences or those of people around me; they're about friends and foes; they're about real life, which means there's nothing too glamorous going on".

 No songs from the album were released as singles.
 At the end of the CD sleeve, there is a dedication note to Kershaw's late father, Douglas John Kershaw (24 February 1920 – 30 July 2005).
 The holding page on the official Nik Kershaw website had an instrumental in-work version of the closing track "You Don't Have to Be the Sun".